Harlequin

 Quick Verdict: Hit or Flop?

 Is Harlequin (1980) worth watching?
-According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.4/10.
+According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 6.5/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Drama.

 Story & Plot Summary: Harlequin

-Quick Plot Summary: Released in 1980, Harlequin is a Drama, Fantasy, Horror, Mystery film directed by Simon Wincer.
+Quick Plot Summary: Released in 1980, Harlequin is a Drama, Fantasy, Horror, Mystery film directed by Simon Wincer, written by Everett De Roche.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Robert Powell.
+It provides a scannable look at the movie's central conflict involving Robert Powell as Gregory Wolfe.

 Ending Explained: Harlequin

-The final moments of Harlequin reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Harlequin reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Harlequin?